Title: Student References and External

 Adopted: August 2001

 When a Nicolet employee gives student references, the Family Educational Rights and Privacy Act (FERPA) of 1974 restricts the release of educational record information about students or graduates.
 The College and individual employees may be held liable for releasing unauthorized information about a student.
-For further information on FERPA, see AP 2.02 Privacy of Records – Release of Written Information.
+For further information on FERPA, see AP 2.02 Privacy of Records – Release of Information.

 The College must abide by state and federal employment laws; therefore, all students must be offered an opportunity to apply for and compete for jobs announced through the College.